arallsopp/hass-hue-icons/README.md

 - set url as `/local/hass-hue-icons.js` and Resource Type as `Javascript Module`.
 - Save, restart Home Assistant.

-### HACS:
-Hass-hue-icons is a custom repository for HACS.
-To install:

-- Go to HACS, Frontend.
-- Click the three dots
-- Choose custom repositories
-- For the custom repository URL, choose https://github.com/arallsopp/hass-hue-icons
-- For the category, choose Lovelace
-- Click Add.

 ## Usage
 - In your entity editor, specify an icon as `hue:icon-name`